AshishShiv101/EazyLearn/README.md

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/AshishShiv101/EazyLearn.git`
-2. Open the project in Xcode.
+2. Open the project in PlayGround.
 3. Build and run the app on a simulator or physical device.